usnistgov/FIPS201/_FIPS201/authentication.md

 - The PIV authentication certificate is read from the PIV Card application.
-- The relying system validates the PIV authentication certificate from the PIV Card application using certificate path validation specified in [[RFC 5280]](references.md#ref-RFC5280) to ensure that it is neither expired nor revoked and that it is from a trusted source.
+- The relying system validates the PIV authentication certificate from the PIV Card application using certificate path validation as specified in [[RFC 5280]](references.md#ref-RFC5280) to ensure that it is neither expired nor revoked and that it is from a trusted source.
 Path validation **SHOULD** be configured to specify which policy OIDs are trusted.[^pivpath]
 - The cardholder is prompted to enter a PIN, which is used to activate the card.
 If implemented, other card activation mechanisms, as specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73), **MAY** be used to activate the card.